 Corticosteroids or surgery may be needed to relieve a blocked stomach outlet caused by eosinophilic gastritis.

 Removing part or all of the stomach may cure Ménétrier disease.
-There is no effective drug treatment.
+There are no effective medications for Ménétrier disease.